-Assembly Bill 20 proposes amendments to the Wisconsin earned income tax credit (EITC) regulations, specifically allowing certain married individuals to claim the credit when filing a separate return.
-Currently, married claimants must file jointly to qualify for both the Wisconsin and federal EITCs.
+Assembly Bill 20 proposes an amendment to Wisconsin's earned income tax credit (EITC) regulations, allowing certain married individuals to claim the credit when filing a separate return.
+Currently, married claimants must file jointly to qualify for both the Wisconsin EITC and the federal EITC.
 The bill introduces a provision that permits a married person to file separately and claim the Wisconsin EITC if they live apart from their spouse and cannot file jointly due to domestic abuse.
-The bill defines domestic abuse broadly, encompassing various forms of physical harm and threats, and establishes that the credit amount will be based on the federal EITC eligibility as if the individual were unmarried.
+The bill defines domestic abuse broadly, including physical harm, sexual assault, and actions that instill fear of such conduct.

 Statutes affected: Bill Text: 71.07(9e)(b), 71.07